smalik-cybersec/My-Cybersecurity-Journey/L02_Linux_Essentials/M10_configure_and_secure_ssh/1_access_the_remote_command_line_with_ssh.md

 SSH is more than a command—it's a secure lifeline in cybersecurity.
 You’ve now covered:

-* SSH architecture and authentication
+- SSH architecture and authentication
-* Secure command-line access
+- Secure command-line access
-* File transfers and tunneling
+- File transfers and tunneling
-* Best practices and real-world relevance
+- Best practices and real-world relevance

 > 🔐 As a future cybersecurity expert, mastering SSH is **non-negotiable**.

----

-Let me know if you'd like the following extras:

-* 🗂️ Export as `.md` file
-* 🎥 Request a simulation/visual
-* 💥 Add a mini-project (e.g., "Build an SSH jump server")

-Send the **next topic** when you're ready.